 Statutory Compliance – What Does It Mean for HR and Payroll?

-India has a network of laws and statutes that every organization must comply with.
-Compliance means that all actions that an organization takes must adhere to the provisions set by the law.
-In short, Statutory compliance is the act of complying with a law or regulation.
+India has a network of laws and statutes that every organisation must comply with.
+Statutory Compliance means that all actions that an organisation takes must adhere to the provisions set by the law.
 Therefore, processing employees’ payroll and social security benefits must also comply with the relevant laws.
-The employer’s treatment of the organization’s employees should also obey the relevant state and central labor laws.
-Non-compliance would invite penalties, fines, and legal action against the organization.
-Following the tenets of labor laws is beneficial to the employer, employee, and organization.
+The employer’s treatment of the organisation’s employees should also obey the relevant state and central labour laws.
+Non-compliance would invite penalties, fines, and legal action against the organisation.
+Following the tenets of the labour laws is beneficial to the employer, employee, and the organisation.

 Why Is Statutory Compliance Important in Payroll?

-Statutory compliance is important from the perspective of the company and the employee.
-Many labor laws are created for the employee’s benefit, such as the Industrial Relations Act, Women and Child Safety, social security, minimum benefits, Health and Occupational Safety, etc. Non-compliance with any of the laws mentioned above means that the Government of India will take action that may threaten the company’s legal existence.
+Statutory compliance is important from both the employer’s and the employee’s perspectives.
+Many labour are laws created for the employee’s benefit, such as the Industrial Relations Act, Women and Child Safety, social security, minimum benefits, Health and Occupational Safety, etc. Non-compliance with any of the above-mentioned laws means that the Government of India will take action that may threaten the company’s legal existence.

-The HR departments and employers have the legal responsibility to ensure compliance with these laws.
-The Government of India conducts statutory audits periodically to secure and verify such compliance.
+The HR departments and employers have the legal responsibility to ensure legal compliance with these laws.
+The Government of India conducts statutory audits periodically to ensure and verify such compliance.
 To maintain their corporate existence and avoid all legal hassles, companies should, as a matter of course, ensure complete compliance.